aceeric/desktop-kubernetes/README.md

 ## Quick Start

 The `dtk` script in the repo root is what you run.
-If you supply no arguments, the script will configure the cluster based on the `config.yaml` file in the project root resulting in a three node CentOS 8 cluster consisting of one controller and two workers with VirtualBox Host only + NAT networking.
+If you supply no arguments, the script will configure the cluster based on the `config.yaml` file in the project root resulting in a three node CentOS 8 cluster consisting of one controller and two workers.

 > For Centos 8, check the mirror in the `artifacts` script and make sure it makes sense for your geography.
 (Other Linux options have automatic redirect.)
 >